First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog expansion of the Boltzmann equation: Summary and discussion

-However, in order to obtain the most general constitutive equations from kinetic theory, one needs to consider an additional freedom, which we refer to as the choice of representation.
+However, in order to obtain the most general constitutive equations from kinetic theory, one needs to consider an additional freedom, which we referred to as the choice of representation.
 This entails allowing for nonzero values of the parameters $\hat{\Gamma}_{i}$ which multiply second-order terms in Knudsen's parameter.
-This leads to the final form of the constitutive equations~(\ref{eq:n1-1}), (\ref{eq:j-1}) and (\ref{eq:e1-1})-(\ref{eq:tau-1}).
+This leads to the final form of the constitutive equations~(\ref{eq:n1-1}), (\ref{eq:j-1}), and (\ref{eq:e1-1})-(\ref{eq:tau-1}).
 These relations coincide in structure with the ones proposed and thoroughly discussed in recent works within the context of the BDNK theories.
 However, we wish to emphasize that the derivation described in the present work is different form Refs.~\cite{Rocha2022,RDNR2024} and arises from projecting the right-hand side of the linearized Boltzmann equation onto the orthogonal complement of $\ker\mathcal{L}$ following Ref.~\cite{LaurePaper} and formally established in the relativistic scenario in Ref.~\cite{Hydrolimit}.
 Moreover, the method carried out here clearly separates the effects of changes of frames and representations and sheds light on the microscopic origin of such freedoms.

-As has been shown in previous works, the freedom of choosing the parameters $\hat{\Gamma}_{i}$ is fundamental for achieving a physically sound system of relativistic hydrodynamic equations.
+As has been shown in previous works, the freedom of choosing the parameters $\hat{\Gamma}_{i}$ is fundamental for obtaining a well-posed Cauchy problem for which global equilibrium states are stable.
 In the context of the TFP frame this has been established in Refs.~\cite{aGjSoS2024a,aGjSoS2024b} for a large class of models which includes a simple gas with hard spheres' cross sections.
-For conditions leading to hyperbolic and causal evolution equations in unspecified frames, see for instance Refs.~\cite{pKovtun19,Bemfica2022}.
+For conditions leading to hyperbolic and causal evolution equations in unspecified frames, see for instance Refs.~\cite{pKovtun19,Bemfica2022,fSfA26}.